 OHTN is committed to impact-focused research that strives to improve the health and lives of people affected by HIV.
-Impact-focused research, which is rooted in the values of the OHTN:
+Impact-focused research, rooted in the values of the OHTN, is research that:

 - Focuses on the needs of those Ontarians most affected by HIV